anuaroslan/next-mongo-boilerplate/README.md

 1. Fix header middleware.
 2. Add CMS function to home.
-3. Show task only from user.
-4. Add task group to be seen from selected users.
+3. Add task group to be seen from selected users.
-5. Add priority to Task.

 - Add your repo link here
 - # next-mongo-boilerplate